Almarranz/KMOS_reduction/README.md

 The sky and the target are in different observation blocks,so we run esoReflex separetly in both block.
 There are two differents epochs, that esoReflex combine in a simgle block (COMBINE_obs).
+___
+>NOTE:
+>Each OBs block is divided in two halfs, in between wich the sky was taken.
+That
+>mean that the telescope moves and then alignment problem could arise when
+>combined the two halfs.
+So, it woudl be convinient to reduce only one of the
+>halfs and see the difference between reducing one and the two of then.
+__

 1. Change the following parametres:
 > **Cube_reconstruction** actor on the canvas:
 >